 const element = <h1>Hello, world!</h1>;

 It is a perfectly valid React component, there’s no real logic into it.
 However, it’s mixing javascript notation with HTML markups, so some people hate it, others love it.
-When used in browser with some “new javascript”, React components may not always be understood by the browser.
+When used in a browser with some “new javascript”, React components may not always be understood by the browser.

 That’s why there are some “compiler” like babel that transforms it into a more “vanilla javascript”